Suffering from an abdominal hernia is no fun at all. You can feel pain or discomfort and experience localized swelling on the abdomen or groin.

 At any rate, even if there is scarring, it’s only three tiny scars instead of one large scar as you would experience with open hernia surgery.
 There is less pain, and you can return to work in short order.
 That’s right, you will be back to your old self in days as opposed to weeks.

 Dr. Moein at Healthy Life Bariatrics can help you live a hernia-free lifestyle.
 Whether you are experiencing pain, or you merely have a bulge, don’t delay.
-You wouldn’t want your condition to worsen, which can bring with it even greater medical issues in the future.
+You wouldn’t want your hernia problem to get worse.
+Hernias left to worsen can cause additional medical issues.

-By taking care of your hernia early with hernia repair surgery, you can get back on the road to wellness.
+Taking care of your hernia early is the key to maintaining optimal health.
 Dr. Moein is one of few surgeons who is dually trained in bariatric surgery and cosmetic surgery, and he can help you achieve your desired results.

 Call now to discuss a hernia diagnosis and hernia surgical repair with Los Angeles’s own, Dr. Moein.